spring-projects/spring-framework/buildSrc/README.md

 ## Build Conventions

-### Compiler conventions

-The `org.springframework.build.compile` plugin applies the Java compiler conventions to the build.
+The `org.springframework.build.conventions` plugin applies all conventions to the Framework build:

+* Configuring the Java compiler, see `CompilerConventions`
+* Configuring testing in the build with `TestConventions`

 ## Build Plugins